How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 Wrong vehicle details

-Putting the wrong registration or VIN number on DVLA forms.
+Entering the wrong registration, VIN, or vehicle details on DVLA forms.

 Vehicle not eligible